luisalvarez246/infra-as-code-lab-exercises-lcay/Session_5_Terraform_Modules/README.md

   tags = var.tags
 ```

-We could also add an outputs.tf inside the module to be able to retrieve data from the module so you can use it outside the module as their may be dependencies on it.
+We could also add an outputs.tf inside the module to be able to retrieve data from the module so you can use it outside the module as there may be dependencies on it.

 ```
 output "s3_bucket_arn" {